huub-solver/huub/README.md

 ## Naming

-Huub is named after Hubert Dekker, a passionate business administration and accounting teacher who spent his holidays creating the rosters for his school by hand, allowing students to pick any combination of possible subjects.
+Huub is named after Hubertus Dekker, a passionate business administration and accounting teacher who spent his holidays creating the rosters for his school by hand, allowing students to pick any combination of possible subjects.
 This solver is dedicated to him in the hope that it allows problems to be solved with the same flexibility and care that he put into his rosters.
 The logo of the solver is based on an old caricature of him as a teacher, made to include his features at an older age.